 Each housing site has one or two volunteer drivers who are compensated \$8-9 an hour and relay critical real-time feedback on user's experiences to the administrators.
 This model increases the mobility of people who do not drive, provides a path toward wealth building for the volunteer drivers, and creates a community-based feedback loop.
 The transportation subsidy as an alternative to a carsharing membership and the use of volunteer drivers represent good examples of equitable outcomes stemming from administrators adapting the program's mission beyond the original intent in order to better serve all residents.

 "Do the upfront work of first understanding the community before jumping in with a fix."
+111 b.
+Additional Lessons Learned i.
+Financial Sustainability

 - California Air Resources Board